How to Properly Dispose of an American Flag

-If you've got a flag that's not in the best shape, now might be a good time to brush up on the proper way to dispose of an American Flag that can't or shouldn't be flown.
+If you've got an American flag that's not in the best shape, now might be a good time to brush up flag etiquette and on the proper way to dispose of an American Flag that can't or shouldn't be flown.

 The United States Flag Code (4 USC Sec 8 Para (k) Amended 7 July 1976) states: "The Flag, when it is in such condition that it is no longer a fitting emblem of display, should be destroyed in a dignified way, preferably by burning."
 Burning isn't the only way to dispose of a flag, though.